Joseph-beep-tech/Pizza-maccian/README.md

 *click to view my pizza web*
  {}
  ## Technologies used
- {HTML for designing webpage}
+ * HTML for designing webpage

- {Bootsrap and css for styling webpage}
+ * Bootstrap and css for styling webpage

- {jQuery for awesomeness of the site}
+ * jQuery for awesomeness of the site

- {Javascript for interactivity of the page}
+ * Javascript for interactivity of the page

 ## Copyright and License
 MIT License
 Copyright (c) [2020] [Joseph Okoth Otieno]